Zagrios/bs-manager/README.md

 -->
 <div>
   <h2>Multi-Version Sharing</h2>
-  <p>BSManager facilitates the sharing of your maps, models, and custom files between different versions of Beat
+  <p><a href="https://github.com/Zagrios/bs-manager">BSManager</a> facilitates the sharing of your maps, models, and custom files between different versions of Beat
     Saber.
 Thanks to an intuitive user interface, you can easily share your files from one version to another, ensuring a consistent and continuous gaming experience across all your installations.</p>
 </div>